-If you are like the majority of the population, teeth-whitening could be the answer to your smile issues.
+If you are like the majority of the population, DIY teeth whitening could be the answer to your smile issues.
 However, there are some dangerous mistakes many people make about this process that can permanently ruin their smiles.

 No matter what time of year it is, most people are always thinking about the next time they’re getting together with family for fun, fellowship, and lots and lots of pictures.
 Of those people, nearly one-third will also be worrying about their smiles and actually spend real, measurable time figuring out how to avoid being in those pictures because they “prefer not to show their smile,” and fully 81 percent of those people are worried because they “believe their teeth look unattractive in photographs.”

-If you are among that very large population of people thinking about how to not smile for pictures, then you are probably also toying with ideas for effectively whitening your teeth in time for the next holiday.
-Before you try the latest, greatest, or allegedly fastest technique, be aware of some of the dangerous side effects of DIY tooth-whitening.
+If you are among that very large population of people thinking about how to not smile for pictures, then you are probably also toying with ideas for effectively DIY teeth whitening in time for the next holiday.
+Before you try the latest, greatest, or allegedly fastest technique, be aware of some of the dangerous side effects of DIY teeth whitening.